 These findings reveal that salinity intrusion caused infertility problems in the soil of the study area.
 Due to the extreme popularity of shrimp cultivation, most of the cultivable land converted to shrimp farm.
 Amin et al., (2011) also observed similar findings in their study.
 The respondents hardly receive governmental support in confronting salinity intrusion.
 Scarcity of fresh water was a serious concern there, made lots of soil nutrients unavailable, ultimately responsible for less soil productivity.
 Thereby, respondents needed to put additional fertilizer to assuage the infertility problem.
 Jodder et al., (2016) also found similar challenges in their study in Southwest coast of Bangladesh.

-Results shown in Table 3 reveal that the highest proportion (52.6%) of the respondents faced high challenges, compared to 40.1 percent faced medium level of challenges and the remaining 7.3 percent of the respondents faced low level of challenges to increasing salinity.
-Therefore, a large portion (92.7%) of them faced medium to high level of challenges.
+Results shown in Table 3 reveal that the highest proportion (52.6%) of the respondents faced high challenges, while 40.1 percent and 7.3% of the respondents faced medium level and low level of challenges to increasing salinity respectively.
+Therefore, a large proportion (92.7%) faced medium to high level of challenges.

 Table 3.
 Distribution of the respondents according to their level of challenges faced due to increasing salinity